phdsg/PvC/docs/index.md

     `$ cd PvC && make`

+## Binary Releases & Plugin Manager

+Binary releases will return, once i've found the time to check out how the plugin manager works.
+Soon(...ish).

+## Gumroad & Donations

+At the end of last year i made a gumroad account to check out their platform.
+Some of you (way more than i expected) actually found the link and clicked it.

+__Thank you all for your support!__

+Still exploring some ideas where to go with the gumroad store in 2018...

+(until then it's still up there with the 0.5.x binaries. not the latest right now, but soon.)

 ## Contact & Help
 I'm almost always online @ #VCVRack (irc.freenode.net).
 Other module devs are too!